Mattias Ekström: Career

 In 2023, Ekström returned to the Dakar with Audi, but the rally proved difficult for the team as all three cars suffered misfortunes that impacted results.
 He finished 14th overall.
 After Dakar, Ekström joined the Acciona Sainz Extreme E team as the male driver, replacing Carlos Sainz, who was still recovering from a Dakar accident.
 The team finished third in the 2023 Extreme E season.

 The 2024 Dakar Rally marked Ekström’s final race with Audi.
 The rally looked promising for the Ekström/Bergkvist crew until a technical issue forced them out of contention.
 For the remaining stages, Ekström acted as a support car for his teammate Carlos Sainz, who ultimately claimed overall victory.
 Ekström also joined McLaren Extreme E team, but this cooperation didn't last long, as the championship was cancelled mid season.

 On 1st October 2024, Ekström announced his move to the M-Sport Ford team for their Dakar program.
-The 2025 Dakar Rally, contested in the newly built Ford Raptor T1+, was Ekström’s most successful rally to date.
-The crew climbed into the top 3 early in the event, won one stage, and finished the rally in third place overall.
+The 2025 Dakar Rally, contested in the newly built Ford Raptor T1+, was Ekström’s most successful rally at the time.
+The crew climbed into the top-three early in the event, won one stage, and finished the rally in third place overall.
+The crew of Ekström and Bergkvist repeated the result and claimed third place overall also in Dakar Rally 2026.